gbdev/pandocs/content/Reducing_Power_Consumption.md

 The STOP instruction is intended to switch the Game Boy into VERY low power standby mode.
-For example, a program may use this feature when it hasn't sensed keyboard input for a longer period (for example, when somebody forgot to turn off the gameboy).
+For example, a program may use this feature when it hasn't sensed keyboard input for a longer period (for example, when somebody forgot to turn off the Game Boy).

 Before invoking STOP, it might be required to disable Sound and Video manually (as well as IR-link port in CGB).
 Much like HALT, the STOP state is terminated by interrupt events.
 STOP is commonly terminated with a joypad interrupt.
+A bug may keep STOP from terminating if STOP was invoked while a button was held.

 During STOP mode, the display will turn white, so avoid using it in your game's main loop.